OpenChannelSSD/linux/readme.md

    A complete development board with FPGA, ARM Cortex A9 and FPGA-accelerated host access.

-# Draft Specification
+# LightNVM Specification

-We are currently creating a draft specification as more and more of the host/device interface is stabilized.
+We are currently creating a specification as more and more of the host/device interface is stabilized.
 Please see this Google document.
 It's open for comments.